dharmab/skyeye/README.md

 ### Is this ready?

-This project is close to a Limited Availability release by early fall 2024.
+This project is currently available in Limited Availability.
+Anyone can download the software and try it out, but it may contain bugs or have performance or quality issues. **I am currently only providing support for a limited number of personal friends**.

 A General Availability release is expected during winter 2024-2025.
+At that point, I expect the software to be stable with few or no issues, and support will be provided to the general audience.

 You can check current progress [here](https://github.com/dharmab/skyeye/milestones)!